 Durability & Overall Quality

 We’ll look at their construction a little later to learn what makes them so resilient, but first, it’s worth looking into another thing that sets Players apart – their guarantee.
-As a testament to the quality and durability of their cues, Players backs up every one of their products with a lifetime warranty.
+As proof of the quality and durability of their cues, Players backs up every one of their products with a lifetime warranty.

 All Players cues are covered by a limited lifetime warranty.
 This guarantees that every cue will be free from manufacturing or material defects for the entire life of the cue.
 The warranty even covers warpage.
 Players will replace a defective cue (under warranty) with the same model or one of equal value for free.